TY-Shi/AFN/Readme.md

-# Affinity Feature Strengthening for Accurate, Complete and Robust Vessel Segmentation
+# Affinity Feature Strengthening for Accurate, Complete and Robust Vessel Segmentation (JBHI)

 ## Introduction
 Pytorch implementation of the paper ["Affinity Feature Strengthening for Accurate, Complete and Robust Vessel Segmentation", Accepted by JBHI].
 In this paper, we present a novel approach, the affinity feature strengthening network (AFN), which jointly models geometry and refines pixel-wise segmentation features using a contrast-insensitive, multiscale affinity approach.
 AFN outperforms the state-of-the-art methods in terms of both higher accuracy and topological metrics, while also being more robust to various contrast changes.